-Distribution: Widespread throughout Washington; British Columbia south to California, east through the Rockies to the Atlantic Coast.
+Distribution: Widespread on both sides of the Cascades crest in Washington; British Columbia to California, east through the Rockies to the Atlantic Coast.

 Conservation Status: Not of concern

 Annual or biennial herb from a taproot, the 1-several stems 1-4 dm. tall, usually freely-branched, sub-glabrous or with short, stiff hairs.

 Leaves alternate, numerous, basal and cauline, pinnate, the lateral leaflets 4-10, linear or lanceolate to oblanceolate, 3-20 mm. long, entire, the terminal leaflet considerably larger, with a few rounded teeth; all pubescent as the stem.

 Inflorescence of several-flowered racemes, usually bractless, but sometimes the lower flowers bracteate; pedicles 5-15 mm. long, ascending-erect; sepals 4, 1-2 mm. long, the outer pair saccate at the base; petals 4, white, 2-4 mm. long; stamens 6; style under 0.5 mm. long.

 Siliques linear, erect, 1.5-2.5 cm. long and 0.7-1 mm. broad; seeds 24-40, in 1 series.